All Episodes

 Well, now they're already tossing around numbers that are beyond frightening again.

-The 2.2 trillion and 4 trillion guarantees, um, that's an awful lot of money.
+The 2.2 trillion and 4 trillion guarantees, that's an awful lot of money.

-Well, how many trillions do you think you're gonna spend before you begin to realize that you gotta have to pay that back someplace somehow, some way?
+Well, how many trillions do you think you're going to spend before you begin to realize that you got to have to pay that back someplace, somehow, some way?

 I thought that's what the last bill was supposed to do.